zerospeech/vocolab/README.md

 ### Configuration

-To configure your environment a .env file is used. you need to specify an environment variable named `ZR_ENV_FILE` configured, so the module knows were load variables from.
+To configure your environment a .env file is used. you need to specify an environment variable named `VC_ENV_FILE` configured, so the module knows were load variables from.

 For an example on the minimum setup see [example.env](example.env)